MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 When the user installs an app from Microsoft Teams Store, the user is provided with options to open the app in either shared or personal scope.

-* Shared scope: If your app is primarily intended for use within a channel, it's identified by a **Recommended** label adjacent to the channel scope list.
+* Shared scope: If your app is primarily intended for use within a channel, it's identified by a **Recommended** label adjacent to the respective scope.

 * Personal scope: If the app supports personal scope, it's identified by an **Open** option to open the app in personal scope.

     :::image type="content" source="../../assets/images/compose-extensions/addanapp.png" alt-text="Screenshot of the scope selection dialog to select the required app install scope.":::

-In addition to your app working in a personal scope, let's assume that your app's primary capability is a bot.
-Then you can also make the bot the default capability when a user installs your app to a team.
+In addition to your app working in a personal scope, let's assume that your app's primary capability is a bot, then you can also set the bot as the default capability when a user installs your app to a team.

 ## Configure your app's default install scope